KarryRen/Karry-Studies-AI/README.md

 Karry-Studies-AI/
 ├── LiMu # Learning from LiMu.
     ├── HandsAI # The HandsAI classes.
-├── Tools # Some usefule tools.
+├── Tools # Some useful tools.
     ├── NAS # Neural Architecture Search materials.
+├── Networks # The learned Networks.
+    ├── finance_transformer # The FiT.
 └── Python-Guidelines
     ├── Python-CodeSpecification.md # The CodeSpecification for python.
     ├── Submodule-Guidelines.md # The Guidelines for Submodule.